XimeraProject/server/blog/cpc.markdown

 few others, and I at OSU have been running a Calculus One MOOC that we call "MOOCulus."
 Rob Ghrist is doing something similar at the University of Pennsylvania, though his MOOC doesn't have a funny little name.
-Ok, I suppose it does--since he is basically teaching out of his beautiful book, titled “Funny Little Calculus Text.”
+Ok, I suppose it does&mdash;since he is basically teaching out of his beautiful book, titled "Funny Little Calculus Text."

-Despite the fact that we are now technically in direct competition, since we are both teaching calculus MOOCs, I don’t think we really view ourselves as competitors--rather we see each other as vanguards, cheering at each other’s successes.
+Despite the fact that we are now technically in direct competition, since we are both teaching calculus MOOCs, I don’t think we really view ourselves as competitors&mdash;rather we see each other as vanguards, cheering at each other’s successes.
 After talking to the people at the conference, I think most (if not all) of us honestly see the MOOC phenomenon as something of a “force of nature” and rather than fight